A circular economy

 This is about a fundamental change in the way society functions.
-It is not only about recycling, but also about the production of raw materials, the processing of materials, the manufacture of products, distribution, trade and consumption.
-We therefore work in co-operation with many others across society to develop a circular economy.
-Businesses, administrations, organisations and the media all work with us.
+In addition to boosting recycling, many other things will also have to be done responsibly: the production of recyclable raw materials and the ways we trade and consume.
+We therefore work in co-operation with many other sectors of society to develop a circular economy.
+Businesses, central government and organisations are among those involved.

 What have we achieved?

 The world’s first national road map to a circular economy was drawn up under the leadership of Sitra in 2016.
 The road map, updated in 2019, plotted Finland’s route to achieving a circular economy by 2025.
 Its main points of focus were on the role of public administration as an enabler, on the encounters of different societal operators and on mutual co-operation between companies.